airpair/creating-container-components-part-1-shadow-dom/post.md

 Most developers making Single Page Applications no longer need re-use layouts on multiple pages--but we continue to have repeating layout structures, like content panels *within* our applications.

 At OpenTable, we're using an approach we call "micro-apps".
-Each micro-app is a separate SPA, so we quickly realized that in addition to content panels, we also still needed a way to efficiently share our top-level product layout and navigation, so we considered our options.
+Each micro-app is a separate SPA, so we quickly realized that in addition to content panels, we also still needed a way to efficiently share our top-level product layout and navigation...so we considered our options.

 ## Templates & Includes